RonnyldoSilva/iPython-Notebook-Learning/README.md

 As an existing or experienced Python user, you may wish to install Jupyter using Python’s package manager, pip, instead of Anaconda.

-If you have Python 3 installed (which is recommended):
+If you do not have Python 3: https://www.python.org/downloads/windows/ If you have Python 3 installed (which is recommended):

 ```